 The delivery of the Bonds is conditioned upon the receipt by the District of a certificate executed and delivered by the Initial Purchaser on or before the date of delivery of the Bonds stating the prices at which a substantial amount of the Bonds of each maturity has been sold to the public.
 For this purpose, the term "public" shall not include any person who is a bond house, broker or similar person acting in the capacity of underwriter or wholesaler.
-Otherwise, the District has no understanding with the Initial Purchaser regarding the reoffering yields or prices of the Bonds.
+Other than as described in the Official Notice of Sale, the District has no understanding with the Initial Purchaser regarding the reoffering yields or prices of the Bonds.
 Information concerning reoffering yields or prices is the responsibility of the Initial Purchaser.